Interstate 29: Missouri

 Near its southern terminus, I-29 is concurrent with I-35 and U.S. Route 71 (US 71).
 The Interstate diverts from US 71 just north of St. Joseph and follows a sparsely populated corridor along the Missouri River to Council Bluffs.
 During the design phase there was an alternative sending the route further along US 71 through the bigger towns of Maryville, Missouri, and Clarinda, Iowa.
 During the Great Flood of 1993, the Missouri River flooded this section and traffic was rerouted to US 71 through Maryville and Clarinda.
 I-29 was closed again for about two months during the 2011 Missouri River Flood.

 Almost all of I-29 in Missouri is in an area called the Platte Purchase that was not originally part of Missouri when it entered the Union.

 Iowa

 I-29 begins in Iowa near Hamburg.
 It goes northwest to an interchange with Iowa Highway 2 (Iowa 2), then goes north until Council Bluffs.
-It briefly runs concurrent with I-80 until separating from I-80 less than 1 mi east of Omaha, Nebraska, to follow the Missouri River north, winding its way along the western and northern edges of Council Bluffs.
+It appears to briefly runs concurrent with I-80, but I-29 actually runs outside I-80 until the two separate less than 1 mi east of Omaha, Nebraska, to follow the Missouri River north, winding its way along the western and northern edges of Council Bluffs.
 North of Council Bluffs, I-29 intersects I-680 at exit 61.
 At exit 71, I-880 begins, while I-29 continues on a northwesterly path toward Sioux City.
 At Sioux City, I-129 spurs off of I-29 to go west toward South Sioux City, Nebraska.
 After continuing toward downtown Sioux City on a northerly route, I-29 turns west and enters South Dakota.

+All of I-29 through Iowa is part of the Lewis and Clark Trail.